How would joining Competitive Advantage benefit me?

-You’ll start with a 2.5-day program of workshops, simulation events, team-building exercises and networking.
+You’ll start with a 2.5-day program of workshops, career fair, private interviews, team-building exercises and networking.
 Students will have the opportunity to interview with corporate partners seeking to fill positions.
 From there, you carry those skills back to school, working with career advisors, and tap into the Competitive Advantage network whenever you need to.

 How do I apply?

-Submit your application, transcripts and resume through our online application page.
-The deadline is 11:59 p.m., central time, August 1, 2018.
+Submit your application, unofficial transcript and resume through our online application page.
+The deadline is 11:59 p.m., central time, June 10, 2019.

 When will I find out if I was accepted?